jmformenti/plex-rpi/README.md

 ## Troubleshooting

-### Flexget is not running
+### Flexget is not accessible
 Check logs to see the problem.
 ```
 docker logs plex-rpi_flextget_1
 ```
-If you see this error "" try to put a more complex password.
+If you see this error "Password 'XXXXX' is not strong enough.
+Suggestions: Add another word or two.
+Uncommon words are better." try to put a more complex password.

 ### Avoid online transcode video